LahuTextsProject/contents/README.md

 Comments and suggestions are of course most welcome!

+# Building
+To build the pdf, run `./makeLahuTexts.sh lahuinterlinear.xml [-bc]` where `-b` and `-c` build with baptist and chinese transcriptions, respectively.

 # Dependencies
 The following applications/packages are needed to make a final pdf with makeLahuTexts.sh: